-All work to satisfy degree requirements (including transfer credits) must be completed within a six-year period, except that international students must complete the work in two years and students enrolled in the Social Work Program must complete the work in four years.
+All work to satisfy degree requirements (including transfer credits) must be completed within a six-year period, except that international students must complete the work in two years.
 Students enrolled in the EdD doctoral program must complete the degree within seven years and students in the PharmD doctoral program must complete the degree within four years of their enrollment at Chicago State University.

-If the degree is not completed within these time frames, the student who wishes to continue his or her academic program must prepare a written petition to request and extension (See Extension of Time to Complete Program).
+If the degree is not completed within these time frames, the student who wishes to continue his or her academic program must prepare a written petition to request an extension and receive approval of the extension (See Extension of Time to Complete Program).